Steven L. Goldman

 Steven Louis Goldman (born 1941) is the Andrew W. Mellon Distinguished Professor in the Humanities at Lehigh University.

-Short Biography
+Biography

 Goldman studied as an undergraduate at Polytechnic University of New York, earning a Bachelor of Science degree in Physics.
 He then attended Boston University, where he received Master of Arts and PhD degrees in Philosophy.
 In the 1970s, Goldman was on faculty in the philosophy department at the State College campus of Pennsylvania State University.
 At Pennsylvania State, he was involved in the development of one of the first U.S. academic programs in science, technology, and society studies (STS).

 In 1977, Goldman joined the faculty at Lehigh University, as Andrew W. Mellon Distinguished Professor in the Humanities.
-Goldman was the director of the STS program at Lehigh from 1977-1988.
-Goldman retired from Lehigh University in 2016, but is still associated with the Department of Philosophy as a Professor Emeritus.

-Goldman helped found the Lehigh University Press, and is a recipient of the Lindback Distinguished Teaching Award from Lehigh.
-He is a co-founder of the National Association of Science, Technology, and Society Studies, and has served as a national program consultant for the National Endowment for the Humanities.

-Goldman is the author/editor of eight books.